Is it bad that part of the reason I look forward to having children is that I’ll be able to cook and eat a greater variety of things?

 - 1 large egg beaten with 1 tablespoon heavy cream, for brushing

 - coarse sugar, for sprinkling

 - Brush the edges of the galette with the egg wash, and sprinkle the crust generously with the coarse sugar.
-Bake until the crust is golden brown and the filling is bubbling in the center, 1 - 1 1/4 hours (mine finished in about 1 hour 10 minutes).
+Bake until the crust is golden brown and the filling is bubbling in the center, 1 - 1 1/4 hours.
 Be sure to bake until the juices are bubbling, otherwise the cornstarch won't have activated and thickened the juices.

 - Remove the pan from the oven and cool for 15 minutes on a wire rack.
 After that, transfer the parchment directly to the wire rack to cool completely before serving.